ViktorWelbers/Ragcipe/README.md

 ## Overview

-This Golang project provides a comprehensive solution for scraping, embedding, and querying recipes from REWE.com using advanced vector search technologies.
+This Golang project provides a comprehensive solution for scraping, embedding, and querying recipes from REWE.com.

 ## Features